colourisgood/colourisgood.github.io/faq.markdown

 <br/><br/>

-**Please note that due to COVID-19 shipping delays may occur.
-Please allow 7-10 business days for the item(s) to be made and shipped.**
+<span style="color:#4668d6;"><b>Please note that due to COVID-19 shipping delays may occur.
+Please allow 7-10 business days for the item(s) to be made and shipped.</b></span>

 **Where do you ship?**
-We ship worldwide!
+Currently we ship internationally, excluding the UK.

 All orders will recieve a confirmaion email and be updated with a tracking number within 1-10 business days.